Korean, Edit

 ④ Charles Lyell (1797-1875): Uniformitarianism

-○ The speed of past changes is the same as the speed of current changes
+○ Hypothesized that the speed of past changes is the same as the speed of current changes

 ⑤ Jean Babtiste de Lamarck (1744-1829): Inheritance of Acquired Characteristics